Sanchita-Pradhan/code-helper-ai/README.md

 - Provide detailed context about your code and problem
 - Receive tailored responses based on your skill level
 - Code syntax highlighting for better readability
-- Responsive design that works on desktop and mobile
+- Runs completely locally on your computer

 ## Prerequisites